AP source: Joe Kennedy to challenge Sen. Markey in primary

 “I endorsed Sen. Markey back in February.
 I couldn’t ask for a better partner in the Senate than Ed Markey.
 He is a good friend,” Warren said.
 “Joe Kennedy is also a good friend.
 I have worked with him since he was a student of mine; both he and his wife were my students.
 I have worked with him as a congressman.
 I have nothing but the highest respect for him.
 And I have no criticism.”

-Kennedy, whose father,Joe Kennedy II, also served in the U.S. House, has tried to position himself as more of a pragmatist than those on the left of his party.
+Kennedy has tried to position himself as more of a pragmatist than those on the left of his party.

 Although he’s adopted many of the causes driving the party’s liberal wing — Kennedy has called for Congress to initiate impeachment efforts against Trump and has backed a “Medicare for All” bill in the House — he’s also tried to carve out his own path.